 Hello! and welcome to my website.
 I am sure you will find something to interest you among all the following pages.

 Born in London, Jill trained as an actress at RADA, and was later known as Jill Bruce.
-In the 1970s and early 1980s she was a Performance Artist in partnership with Bruce Lacey.
+In the 1970s and early 1980s she was a Performance Artist in partnership with the late Bruce Lacey.
 For five years they received funding from the then Arts Council of Great Britain.

 Evolving through science fantasy and alchemy, the performances were spectacular, largely outdoor, ceremonial, ritual celebrations of the turning cycles of earth and cosmos.